OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 pseudo-instructions, use the flag `-fcilktool=cilkscale-instructions` during compilation and linking (instead of `-fcilktool=cilkscale`).

-Pseudo-instruction measurements of work and span have the benefit that they are deterministic as long as the instrumented computation is itself deterministic.
-Keep in mind, however, that measuring work and span in pseudo-instructions may be several times slower than measuring them in seconds.
+Pseudo-instruction work/span measurements are deterministic as long as the instrumented computation is itself deterministic.
+That is, pseudo-instruction measurements are unaffected by other programs running at the same time, the state of the system, etc.  Keep in mind, however, that measuring work and span in pseudo-instructions may be several times slower than measuring them in seconds.

 ### Export the Cilkscale report to a file